-Get your mindset right.
-I’ve come to the last – but not least – of my Core Four.
-These are the four pillars of health that guide my philosophy and coaching…and how I help you walk your own wellness journey.
+Empower your mind.
+I’ve come to the last – but not least – of my Core 4.
+These are the four pillars of health that guide my philosophy and coaching…and how I help you walk your own journey.

 I don’t know what else to say other than this one is a doozy.
-Mindfulness and all the aspects that fall under the Get Your Mindset Right pillar may never be something you master.
+Being more mindful and all the aspects that fall under this pillar may never be something you master.
 But with consistent practice, I have no doubt that you will change your life.

 Before we dive in, catch up on the rest of the pillars if you haven’t already: